Mikhus/canvas-gauges/pages/documentation/user-guide/scripting-api.md

 ## User API

-Canvas gauges provide three global elements which are available to the user:
+Canvas gauges provide four global elements which are available to end user:

+ 1. ```BaseGauge``` abstract constructor
  1. ```LinearGauge``` constructor
  2. ```RadialGauge``` constructor
  3. ```document.gauges``` collection

 Both LinearGauge and RadialGauge classes has the same public interface, main difference only in the set of configuration [options]({{site.url}}/documentation/user-guide/configuration) they could understand.
+BaseGauge abstract class provides a way to re-use some common functionality if there is a need to implement some custom gauge.

 ### Instantiating And Drawing Gauges